CAR's archbishop and imam in peace drive

 "The politicians exploited them, gave them a bit of money and said: 'Go for it,'" he says.
-"They're told that it's a war of religion, but we reject that."'Breaking up'
+"They're told that it's a war of religion, but we reject that."

 But it is not easy to convince those they meet on the journey that it is not about religion.
 In each town, the clerics hold long, earnest meetings with local anti-Balaka groups, trying to persuade them to disband and go home.

 But the fighters are not convinced.
 They say they have liberated CAR from Seleka, and now deserve some reward.

 One group of anti-Balaka fighters that Imam Layama bravely approaches tell him they will not go home because their only income now is extorting money from travellers at an informal checkpoint they have erected across the road.

 The archbishop and the imam do not have much success, either, when they try to persuade the few remaining Muslims of Bossangoa, a town north-west of Bangui, to stay - and not follow others across the border into Chad.